 Technology has revolutionised the legal, finance and marketing world.
-Communications and public relations is playing catch-up.
-The Future of Corporate Communications Study 2021 reports that 70% of Chief Communication Officers say that communications technology (CommsTech) is a top area of investment for the coming year and 56% say they are increasing their use of technology.
+Communications and public relations are playing catch-up.
+The Future of Corporate Communications Study 2021 reports that 70% of Chief Communication Officers say that communications technology (CommTech) is a top area of investment for the coming year and 56% say they are increasing their use of technology.

 If corporate communications professionals are to succeed, they need to understand and embrace the opportunities that technology brings to transform the way they work.
 Technology has a myriad of uses for communications and corporate affairs professionals from saving time and money to helping them perform better and achieve more.

 Purposeful Relations helps you to make sense of this complex and rapidly changing world by:

 We help you to cut through the hype and understand which technologies are the ones you need to understand, avoid or invest in.
 If you’re baffled by the jargon, not sure which are fads or which are the future or don’t see the relevance to your work then let us simplify it and identify what matters to you.